Puerto Rico nears default as debt restructuring beckons

 Suarez told reporters in San Juan on Wednesday that a missed payment would not constitute default.
 Bond documents state that Puerto Rico’s legislature is not legally bound to appropriate the funds for payment.

-However, credit rating agency Standard & Poor’s said it would view non-payment of rated PFC bonds on their due date as a default.
+However, credit rating agency Standard & Poor’s said it would view a non-payment on rated PFC bonds on their due date as a default.
 Moody’s said it would also consider it a default.

 “It (would be) the first failure by the government to pay on a debt to public investors and indicates the weakness of the government’s ability and willingness to pay,” said Timothy Blake, managing director of Moody’s Public Finance Group.